Bifurcations of Clifford tori in ellipsoids: Bifurcations of the Clifford geodesic

 \begin{remark} While $a=1$ is a barrier for the bifurcation branch $\mathcal B_{(1,1)}$ of embedded minimal tori in $\Ss^3_a$, it is not a barrier for $\mathcal B_{(j,k)}$, $(j,k)\neq (1,1)$.
-In fact, infinitely many such branches cross $a=1$ as a consequence of \Cref{rem:round}.
+In fact, infinitely many such branches cross $a=1$ as a consequence of Remark~\ref{rem:round}.
 By a result of Brendle~\cite{brendle-mrl}, all Alexandrov immersed minimal tori in the round sphere $\Ss^3_1$ are rotationally invariant.
-There are infinitely many such tori, see \cite[Thm.~3]{lawson} or \cite[Thm.~1.4]{brendle-survey}, and all must be congruent to tori in some $\mathcal B_{(j,k)}$ by \Cref{rem:allinbranches}. \end{remark}
+There are infinitely many such tori, known as \emph{\^Otsuki tori}, first described in \cite{otsuki}, see also \cite[Thm.~8]{hsiang-lawson} or \cite[Thm.~1.4]{brendle-survey}, and all must be congruent to tori in some $\mathcal B_{(j,k)}$ by Remark~\ref{rem:allinbranches}. \end{remark}